yzy-yuzhouyang/doublegum/README.md

 ## Graphs and Tables

 Reproduced using raw data from `Data` and `Logs`.
-`Logs` (4.21 GB) contains data for Section 4 (Figures 1 and 2) and Appendix E.2 (Figures 6 and 7), while `Data` (5.4 MB) contains benchmark results for DoubleGum and baselines used in all other graphs, results and tables.
+`Logs` (4.21 GB) contains data for Figs. 1 and 6, while `Data` (5.4 MB) contains benchmark results for DoubleGum and baselines used in all other graphs, results and tables.
+Due to an accident in saving data, the logs are incomplete and do not contain data for Figs. 2 and 7.

 Ran by
 ```commandline